Four Ezidi refugee couples have become parents in the last couple of months.

-The Adventist Disaster and Relief Association, Guyra, provided the eight new parents with plastic washing baskets full of hand-sewn blankets and quilts, little suits, nappies, and bath toys for the baby; and toothbrushes, soap, hand towels, and hygiene items for the mother.
+The Adventist Development and Relief Agency, Guyra, provided the eight new parents with plastic washing baskets full of hand-sewn blankets and quilts, little suits, nappies, and bath toys for the baby; and toothbrushes, soap, hand towels, and hygiene items for the mother.

 "Having a baby is an expensive business, and they're just trying to settle in and find their feet," Sue Vile said.
 "It's a gesture from the local community also that they're welcome."

 ADRA Op Shop manageress Helen Turnham delivered them to Armidale so that Sue Vile could give them out before each birth.

 She saw an ad on Facebook that Ezidi parents needed baby car seats - which her shop was able to supply.
 She asked about the parents' situation, and realised that they fit the organisation's criteria for humanitarian aid.